closeio/best-practices-documentation/README.md

 This id should be unique throughout your codebase, but this is not checked or enforced by the tool.
-If you have multiple best practice blocks with the same ID then the last one picked up by the tool when parsing your code will be used.o
+If you have multiple best practice blocks with the same ID then the last one picked up by the tool when parsing your code will be used.

 ### In Static Documentation